gravity00/SimpleSOAPClient/README.md

 Fluently create SOAP Envelopes, send them through the SOAP Client and extract the needed information from the returned SOAP Envelope.
 How easier could it be?

 ## Installation
-This library can be installed via NuGet package.
+This library can be installed via [NuGet](https://www.nuget.org/packages/SimpleSOAPClient/) package.
 Just run the following command:

 ```powershell
 Install-Package SimpleSOAPClient
 ```

+## Compatibility

+This library is compatible with the folowing frameworks:

+* .NET for Windows Store apps (> .NETCore 4.5);
+* .NET Framework 4.0
+* .NET Framework 4.5
+* .NET Platform (> DotNET 5.0)
+* DNX Core (> DNXCore 5.0)

 ## Usage